 The District compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
-Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
-Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
-A nonexempt employee who works overtime without prior approval will be subject to disciplinary action up to and including termination.
+Only nonexempt hourly employees are entitled to overtime compensation.
+Nonexempt paraprofessional employees are not entitled to overtime pay; however, are entitled to comp time off.
+Overtime and comp time off must be approved by the employee's supervisor in advance.
+A nonexempt employee who works overtime without prior approval may be subject to disciplinary action up to and including termination.

 Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
-Non-exempt employees that are paid on a salary basis are paid for a 40-hour workweek and do not earn additional pay unless they work more than 40 hours.
+Compensatory time earned by nonexempt employees may not accrue beyond a maximum of 40 hours.
+Non-exempt employees that are paid on a salary basis do not earn additional pay unless they work more than 40 hours.
 For the purpose of FLSA compliance, the workweek for District employees begins at 12:00 a.m.
 Saturday and ends at 11:59 p.m.
 Friday.
 Use of comp time may be at the employees request with supervisor approval as work load permits, or at the supervisor's direction.